Jabulani-N/atlas-machine_learning/supervised_learning/optimization/README.md

 ### Potential Pitfalls:

 Returns: the updated variable, the **new** first moment, and the **new** second moment, respectively.
 NOT THE CORRECTED

+## Task 10

+Skipping due to high liklihood of grading algorithm errors, similar to the above ones that were reported.

+## Task 11 Learning Rate Decay